charlax/python-education/learning-python/02-the-language.md

 - How do you define a class?
 - How do you define a constructor?
 - How do you define a method?
+A classmethod?
 - How do you define a class variable?

 ```python